born3am/alpacafarm/README.md

 # Alpaca Farm!
--This website was made as a project during my web developmemt course.
+-This website is fully responsive and uses basically HTML and CSS.
 The wireframe, color pallete and pictures were previsouly provided.

 ## Built with
 -Semantic HTML5 markup